-Notably, the Perth Parking Management Area includes a total of 395 bays located primarily along Newcastle Street within the City of Vincent boundaries which attracted a levy of \$389,244.60 in 2016/17.
+Notably, the Perth Parking Management Area includes a total of 365 bays located primarily along Newcastle Street within the City of Vincent boundaries which attracted a levy of \$389,244.60 in 2016/17.

-The Perth Parking Levy is set by the State Government with the rate for the 2017/18 financial year to be included within the State Budget which is usually delivered in May each year; however, the new State Government has announced that this will likely not occur until September 2017 due to the current fiscal situation.
+The Perth Parking Levy is set by the State Government with the rate for the 2017/18 financial year to be included within the State Budget which is usually delivered in May each year.
 Based upon continued increases over recent financial years there is a strong possibility that the rate will again be increased.
 The table below demonstrates the changes to the levy over the last ten (10) years: